studiomitte/thinglink/Readme.md

 Just as embedding videos from YouTube or Vimeo, use any media content element and add the thinglink url like https://www.thinglink.com/scene/133154230973191818181

+## Credits

+This extension was created by Georg Ringer for [Studio Mitte, Linz](https://studiomitte.com) with ♥.

+[Find more TYPO3 extensions we have developed](https://www.studiomitte.com/loesungen/typo3) that provide additional features for TYPO3 sites.